 - io9 put a spotlight on a study about filk.
 "Women in the filk community are more likely than men to create original melodies to accompany their lyrics, while women are only somewhat more likely to borrow from others' lyrics than are men.
 Because filk is often viewed as an imitative culture, the tendency of women to depart from that ethos in creating their own melodies seems significant...female respondents were much more likely to define fair use as not profiting from others' work, and somewhat more likely to define it as giving credit to the original author and making private as opposed to public use of a protected work."

 - The YALSA blog posted about Fandom and Fair Use but made some problematic claims.
 For example, it does not actually discuss what fair use is and provides questionable examples.
 Crunchyroll claims to be fully licensed and even Disney has now embraced user-generated content.
 Instead what the YALSA post demonstrates is an example of copyright confusion: people think that some things aren’t “allowed” when in fact either fair use law or licensing is on their side.

-What fandom debates have you heard about?
-Create some entries for them on Fanlore!
+What confusing legal fandom issues have you come across?
+Write about them on Fanlore!
 Contributions are welcome from all fans.